memcachier/docs/knowledge-base.md

 automated notification system that brings a human in when needed to either restart one particular dyno or take other actions.

+# Should I increase the size of my plan?

+The best way is to generally look at your analytics dashboard and compare your 'Hit Rate' to your 'Usage'.

+Basically, if your hit rate is low but your usage is high, then this is often indicative that you could get better performance from a larger cache.

+Secondly, we designed MemCachier to be easy to test different plans with.
+Moving between any of the paid plans doesn't loose any of your data.
+And you are only charged by the hour, so you can easily try out a much larger plan and test if it improves performance.
+If it doesn't, simply downgrade back to your old plan!